 Chapter 9: Conclusion: Assessing Young Adult Political Power

 Laurie L. Rice is Professor of Political Science at Southern Illinois University Edwardsville.
 Her research interests include political communication, the presidency, elections, social media, and civic engagement.
 She is co-author of Web 2.0 and the Political Mobilization of College Students and co-editor of American Political Parties Under Pressure.
-Her work also appears in journals such as Presidential Studies Quarterly, Social Science Computer Review, and Journal of Information Technology and Politics.
-She provides expertise on elections, social media, and the presidency to regional, national, and international media and has written pieces for The Hill, The Huffington Post, and the St. Louis Post Dispatch.
+Her work has appeared in journals such as Presidential Studies Quarterly, Social Science Computer Review, and Journal of Information Technology and Politics.
+She provides expertise to regional, national, and international media on on elections, social media, and the presidency and has written pieces for The Hill, The Huffington Post, and the St. Louis Post Dispatch.

 Kenneth W. Moffett is Professor of Political Science at Southern Illinois University Edwardsville.
+His research interests lie in American politics and policy.
 He is coauthor of Web 2.0 and the Political Mobilization of College Students, and specializes in American politics and policy.
 His work has appeared in the Journal of Information Technology and Politics, Social Science Computer Review, Party Politics, Legislative Studies Quarterly, Congress and the Presidency, and other outlets.
 He has also written essays that have appeared in The Hill, The Huffington Post, the St. Louis Post-Dispatch and The Washington Post's Monkey Cage blog.

 Praise for The Political Voices of Generation Z